Group-blind optimal transport to group parity and its constrained variants: Empirical Analysis of Disparate Impact Mitigation Methods

-The number of iterations is $K=400$ for ``Baseline'', ``Barycentre'', and is $K=600$ for our partial repair schemes, i.e., ``$1e^{-2}$-repair'', ``$1e^{-3}$-repair''.
+In our method, or baselines ``unconstrained'' ``barycentre'', a sample $(x,u,s,y)$ of test set, is split into a sequence of weighted samples $\{(\tx,u,s,y,w_{\tx})\}_{\tx\in\supp{\td{X}}}$.
+Let the random-forest model denoted by $\mathcal{M}$, and the prediction for a single sample is $f_{\tx}=\mathcal{M}(\tx,u)$.
+In this case, the repaired prediction would be $0$ if $\sum_{\tx\in\supp{\td{X}}} w_{\tx} f_{\tx}<f_{th}$ and $1$ otherwise.
+The threshold $f_{th}$ is set to $0.05$ for both datasets, chosen via grid search on the validation set.
+The number of iterations is $K=400$ for ``unconstrained'', ``barycentre'', and is $K=600$ for our method.
 The entropic regularisation parameter is $\epsilon=0.01$.
-The entry of cost matrix is $C_{i,j}:=\|g\odot(i-j)\|_1$, where the entry $g_i$ is the reciprocal of the range of the $i^{th}$ feature in $X$.
-Both source and target distributions are $P^{X}$ in ``Basline'' and our partial repair schemes ``$1e^{-2}$-repair'', ``$1e^{-3}$-repair'', such that the target distribution is simply $P^{\td{X}}=P^X$ to avoid unnecessary data distortion. ``Barycentre'' use $P^{X_{s_0}}$ as source and $P^{X_{s_1}}$ as target, with $\pi_0$ being the portion of $s_0$ group in source data, the same setting as in \cite{gordaliza2019obtaining}.
+The entry of cost matrix is $C_{i,j}:=\|g\odot(i-j)\|_1$, where the entry $g_i$ is the reciprocal of the range of the $i^{th}$ attribute in $X$, as discussed in Section~\ref{sec:higher-dimension}.
+In our method and ``unconstrained'', the target distribution is simply $P^{\td{X}}=P^X$ to avoid unnecessary data distortion.
+The parameter $\pi_0$ of ``barycentre''is the portion of $s_0$ group in source data, the same setting as \cite{gordaliza2019obtaining}.